Ohhhh, so your child’s starting reception year?

 Before I entered the phase of my first born starting reception year, one of my friends used to laugh “you don’t know what you are about to get yourself into … it’s so much harder!”

 I didn’t really understand what she meant, and thought she was being dramatic.

 Over the past few terms, I have just about adjusted to the upheaval of having a school-aged child, so I thought I would give you a heads-up on some of the changes that you might well experience too.

-1. Your life will revolve around school runs
+1. Now they’re starting reception Your life will revolve around school runs

-2. You will have to look at the same faces every day for years
+2. Starting now, you’ll have to look at the same reception year faces every day for years

 - Not make eye contact with you at all costs